nicc777/verba-cratis/CONTRIBUTING.md

 ## Shell Scripts

 All shell scripts must be compatible with BASH.
+I do not intend to target Windows systems at the moment.
+If you are a Windows user, please consider using this tool in a [WSL distribution like Ubuntu](https://ubuntu.com/wsl).

 ## Python